rgmyr/tf-ProSeNet/README.md

 Other ideas to try:
 - Heavily downsampling the first class.
 - Verifying custom regularization terms more rigorously.
+- Put cross entropy loss on logits (rather than softmax)

 ## Synthetic Signals Dataset